rivdsilva8/RME/README.md

    arm throttle
    takeoff 20
    ```
 3. Check for Drone telemetry on the Frontend
+4. click on frontend so you key presses get registered
-4. there are key mappings for various drone inputs, for now its aswd for top-down movement, shift and space for altitude control
+5. there are key mappings for various drone inputs, for now its aswd for top-down movement, shift and space for altitude control
-5. hokeys are activated using the toggle button  make sure this is on (yellow)
+6. hokeys are activated using the toggle button  make sure this is on (yellow)